leventYanik46/clp-testing/src/content/post/j-1-visa-exchange-visitor-program-update-–-2025.md

 The interview stage is critical: consular officers assess not only eligibility but also the applicant’s intent to comply with visa conditions, particularly the obligation to return home if subject to the **212(e) residency rule**.

-**Work and Study Rights**
+Work and Study Rights

-The J-1 is not a broad work visa.
-Employment rights are **tied exclusively** to the program.
+The J-1 is not a general work visa.
+Only program rights are connected to employment.
 For example:

-* An **intern** may work only for the host company listed in the DS-2019.
+* An intern is only able to work for the host company, which is indicated in the DS-2019.
-* A **research scholar** may receive a stipend from the host institution but cannot engage in outside employment.
+* A postdoc can be paid a salary by the host institute, but may not accept private employment.
-* An **Au Pair** may provide childcare services under the terms of the cultural exchange program but cannot take unrelated jobs.
+* An Au Pair can take care of children as part of the cultural exchange program, but not other jobs.

-Unlike F-1 students, J-1 holders do not have access to campus-based jobs or **Optional Practical Training (OPT)**.
+J-1 visa holders, unlike F-1 students, are not eligible to work campus jobs or pursue Optional Practical Training (OPT).
 Violating work restrictions can lead to SEVIS termination and visa revocation.

 Some categories, particularly **physicians** and **professors**, may face added scrutiny and restrictions given the sensitive nature of their roles.

 ### **The 212(e) Two-Year Home Residency Requirement**